boazf/HttpUpdate/README.md

 # HttpUpdate
 Based on HTTPUpdate but it can use any class derived from Client.
-That is, you can update using Ethernet or WiFi.
+That is, you can update using either Ethernet or WiFi.
+This library is dependent on boazf/HttpClientEx library